opengeospatial/weather-on-the-web/Specification/Feature Data Format proposal.md

 Minimum Temperature value for the defined time period

+### Appendix B. List of data types that COULD be supported by feature data compatible APIs

+##### Weather Text

+Short Text description of weather conditions for the defined time

+##### Weather Icon

+Link to an icon describing weather conditions for the defined time

-### Appendix B. Query options MUST be supported by Feature Data compatible APIs
+### Appendix C. Query options MUST be supported by Feature Data compatible APIs

 #### Position of request